Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-03.plan.md

 ## Process

 #### Changes from previous iteration

  * Linking each team member's work to their commit history, as a way of demonstrating both their work and making the document more interactive.
    * Success metric: Everyone's work wil be well documented and easily understandable.
  * Making better use of Trello, Slack and our To-DO list to improve our team dynamic by communicating more effectively.
-   * Success metric: We're all still friends at the end of the project...On a serious note, if our Trello board is well populated and evely distributed amongst team members
+   * Success metric: We're all still friends at the end of the project...On a serious note, if our Trello board is well populated and evenly distributed amongst team members
+ * Document important ideas from meetings into a file, and push it to GitHub for everyone to see
+   * Success metric The artifacts folder contains new files containing information and ideas

 #### Roles & responsibilities

-Describe the different roles on the team and the responsibilities associated with each role.
+* Ziyao Chen: Scrum Lord, back-end developer
+    * app.py
+    * Create Department button functionality
+    * Set Total Revenue Button's back end
+* Amney El Azarif: Product Manager, back-end developer
+    *
+* Jason Zheng: front-end developer & back-end developer
+    * user.py
+    * button layout
+* Ian Wang: front-end developer & back-end developer
+    * homepage layout
+* Boning Wang: back-end developer
+    * financial page layout
+    * employee page layout
+* David Kwon: front-end developer & back-end developer
+    * homepage layout
+    * dummy graphs
+* Calvin Lu: front-end developerm& back-end developer
+    * user-page layout

 #### Events

 Describe meetings (and other events) you are planning to have: